Amalfi Coast, Europe, Florence, Italy, Places to Visit in Italy, Read About Can't Miss Places, Rome, Travel Tips, Venice

 Contact your air carrier and reserve mobility assistance.
 Most carriers will transport you from check-in to the gate and from the gate to transportation.
 This service includes getting you through security and customs/passport control.
 Note that, in Italy, they take getting you from and to your plane, seriously.
 The system is very efficient but big airports might have a wait time since it is generally a first-come system with those with connections to another flight prioritized.
 I recommend having your travel companions stay with you, since the line for security/customs is expedited for those with mobility issues.
 Staying together prevents one traveler for having to wait potentially a long time for the other.

-Transportation
+Public Transportation

-Taxis are often your best Italian transportation option (many offer a disability discount), so locate the taxi information for each city.
+Taxis are often a good Italian transportation option (many offer a disability discount), so locate the taxi information for each city.
 Each city might have a couple of taxi companies who have their own phone numbers and, perhaps, their own apps.
 Some taxis will have a WhatsApp option, too, but I still suggest making sure your phone plan allow for low-cost calling in Italy because not all taxis have WhatsApp, we’ve had to hold for an operator for a long time, and more apps have failed for us than worked.

 You generally cannot hail a taxi.
 You have to either arrange for one to pick you up or go to a taxi stand and wait for one to arrive.
 If you don’t feel comfortable calling one, you can have places call taxis for you.
 I’ve found that Italians are very helpful in this regard and will talk to the operator for me when my Italian fails and the operator has difficulty understanding Jon’s mobility needs.
 If you need a taxi large enough for a wheelchair, let them know when booking.
+Here is my guide for “How to Get a Taxi in Italy” https://roaminghistorian.com/2026/04/14/how-to-get-a-taxi-in-italy/

 Another transportation option for a special day or occasion is to hire a driver for a day (I look for a NCC car).
-For around 30€ an hour, you can get a private driver.
+For around 50€ an hour, you can get a private driver.
 We like to do this is big cities, like Rome, where we want to do a bunch of touristy things, like throw a coin in the Trevi Fountain, but don’t want to try to fight through the crowds.
 Hiring a car allows us to zip all over the city, even to outskirt areas like the Appian Way, without worrying about calling a taxi or waiting for a bus.
 A private driver can get you close to the attraction and then on to the next one.
 By hiring a driver you can engineer your own tour of the city.
 Do not count on them being fluent in English though, so have a list of what you want to see ahead of time.

 Renting mobility aids in Italy is possible but might take a little more research before the trip.
 Some tourism offices can help you…or have wheelchair rental themselves.
 More frequently though, you will need to rent through a pharmacy (farmacia) or medical device store.
 I crowd source recommendations for affordable and reliable mobility aid rentals in each city we visit.
 I like renting from smaller Italian companies because they will often deliver and pick up from your lodging and have more familiarity with your specific city than national companies do.
 They also know the limitations of centuries-old buildings, tiny elevators, and narrow doorways and will rent equipment that works for you.
 This year we rented a folding mobility scooter that was perfect.
 When unfolded it didn’t fit through the door or in the elevator, but when folded up it was like a rolling piece of luggage that easily rolled through tiny restaurants, into small elevators, and through narrow Renaissance-era doors.
 Italian mobility aids are meant to roll over their cobbled stones and rough terrain, but I highly recommend you bring a good gel seat with you to absorb the bumps.